diamonddocumentation/aviator-jekyll-template/_api/books_add.md

 ---
-title: /books
+title: /break
 position: 1.1
-type: post
+type: get
-description: Create Book
+description: Returns the HTTP message currently intercepted (if any)
 parameters:
   - name: title
     content: The title for the book